OsgiliathEnterprise/ansible-nameserver/README.md

 ------------

 Unix machine :-)
-A freeipa server running somewhere
+A freeipa server running somewhere (using the freeipa_server role for example) and the securehost role to have the host joined to the freeipa domain
 Look at [requirements.txt](./requirements.txt) and [requirements-dev.txt](./requirements-dev.txt)

 Role Variables